 Is The Tap Water Safe To Drink In Italy?

 Drinking water in Italy is clean, safe, abundant and readily available across most regions.
 Only private storage in unclean pipes and reservoirs will make you sick from drinking water in Italy.

-There are 6 mobile network operators and also quite a number of internet service providers in Italy.
+There are over 0 mobile network operators and about 0 internet service providers in Italy.
 You can checkout the

 and also details about each of them.